andrew-bacon/andrew-bacon.github.io/courses/PHIL 236.md

 1. Introduction to geometry.
 Representations of space-time: coordinates and space-time diagrams.
 (Reading: selection from Euclid's *Elements*)

-2. Relationism and Substantivalism: Handedness (Reading: Jim Van Cleve, *Left, Right, and the Fourth Dimension*. )
+2. Relationism and Substantivalism: Handedness (Reading: Immanuel Kant, *On the first ground of the distinction of regions of space*, Jim Van Cleve, *Left, Right, and the Fourth Dimension*. )

 3. Relationism and Substantivalism: Newton's theory of space and time.
 (Reading: Historical background: selections from the Leibniz-Clarke correspondence: for the principle of sufficient reason, Leibniz's second letter to Clark section 1, Clark's second reply, section 1.
 Leibniz's third letter to Clark section 1-section 7, paying special attention to section 5 and section 6 .
 Maudlin chapter 1. )